petrokvitka/amulet_anomaly_detection/README.md

 ### 2. Installation and usage as a Desktop App
-To use AMULET as a Desktop App, please install [Anaconca](https://docs.anaconda.com/anaconda/install/) first.
+To use AMULET as a Desktop App, please install [Anaconda](https://docs.anaconda.com/anaconda/install/) first.
 Next, create an environment from the provided [file](https://github.com/petrokvitka/amulet_anomaly_detection/blob/master/amulet-env.yml) using the command:
 `conda env create -f amulet-env.yml`

-Activate this environment running:
+Activate this environment with the command:
 `conda activate amulet-env`

 Now you are ready to run the AMULET as a Desktop App.
 Use the command inside the activated environment:
 `python amulet_desktop.py`

 A new window will appear.
 You can browse for a wav file and check it for anomalies.
-Please note that clickint the "Reset" button at the right bottom of the screen is needed after each run for anomaly detection.
+:exclamation: Please note that clicking the "Reset" button at the right bottom of the screen is needed after each run for anomaly detection.

 ### 3. Installation and usage in a Browser (running on a local server)
 At last there is a possibility to use AMULET in a browser of your choice.
 To do so, please follow the previous instructions to install and activate the environment file.
 When the environment is up and running, use the next command: